Client Authentication Certificates

 Safari

-Many common web browsers, such as Firefox or Chrome, remember cryptographic keys and
+Many common web browsers, such as Firefox or Chrome, store cryptographic keys and

 have a centralised key-store provided by the operating system.
 So the process of